-In the video below, attorney Brendan Flaherty discusses Guillain-Barré syndrome (GBS).
+In the video below, attorney Brendan Flaherty discusses Guillain-Barré syndrome (GBS) from food contaminated with Campylobacter bacteria.
 To contact Brendan call 1-888-377-8900.
 Brendan and attorney Fred Pritzker have won millions for GBS clients.

 Guillain-Barré (pronounced ghee-YAN bah-RAY) syndrome (GBS) is a condition in which the body damages its own nerve cells, resulting in muscle weakness and, in some cases, paralysis.

 “GBS can last for weeks to months.
 Most people eventually recover completely or nearly completely, but some people have permanent nerve damage and between 5% and 6% of people who develop GBS die” (CDC).

 The most severe cases involve paralysis of the muscles that control breathing.
 When this happens, the patient will require help from a machine to breathe.
 In most cases, this is a temporary condition.
 But some people never fully recover and about 5% die.

 But 80 percent of the people with Guillain-Barre syndrome recover completely or have only minor, residual weakness or abnormal sensations, such as numbness or tingling.
 Five percent to 10 percent experience more serious, permanent problems with sensation and coordination, including some cases of severe disability.
 And about one in 10 of those affected is at risk of experiencing a relapse.